mmazur/hcp-repo-rev-checker/README.md

 ./repo-rev-checker.exe <repo_directory>
 ```

+### Options

+- `--quick, -q`: Skip git fetch/reset operations and use repository as-is.
+This is faster but uses the current state of the repository without pulling latest changes from remote.

 ## Example Output

 JSON with arrays for main, staging, and production branches.
 Each array contains objects with digest and commit_date fields (dates in UTC):